 Third, I want to expand my probono work.
-I have some of the best sound equipment in the world, and I can literally give a mic to worthy groups in need.
+I already have some of the best sound and lighting equipment currently available, and I can literally give a mic to worthy groups in need.

 My first goal is to make $200/week in revenue from these two weekly diverbar events.